Sovereign-Labs/sovereign-book/src/3-quickstart.md

 # Quickstart: Your First Module

-This guide is about getting you to **write and deploy your own logic** on a rollup.
+In this section, you’ll write and deploy your own business logic as a rollup.

 We'll start with a very basic [`ValueSetter`](https://github.com/Sovereign-Labs/sov-rollup-starter-wip/tree/main/examples/value-setter) module that's already included in the `sov-rollup-starter-wip`.

-Our `ValueSetter` module currently stores a single number, and any user can update it.
-We want to ensure that only one user—the admin—has permission to update this number.
+The `ValueSetter` module currently stores a single number that any use can update.
+We want to ensure that only one user (the admin) has permission to update this number.

 This requires four changes:
 1.  **Add an** `admin` **field** to the module's state to store the admin address.
-2.  **Create a configuration struct** so we can set the admin address when the rollup launches.
+2.  **Create a configuration struct** so that we can set the admin address when the rollup launches.
-3.  **Initialize the** `admin`from the configuration struct in the `genesis` method, which sets up the module's initial state.
+3.  **Initialize** the `admin`from the configuration struct in the `genesis` method, which sets up the module's initial state.
 4.  **Add a check** in the `call` method to verify that the transaction sender is the admin.

 Let's get started.